ClNo/flask-squirrel/README.rst

        "translation": {}
    }

-You can also access the interface in a browser with the URL http://127.0.0.1:5000/orderings/index.html
+You can also access the JavaScript web application in a browser with the URL ``http://127.0.0.1:5000/orderings/index.html``.
+Flask acts as file server which provides the html/css/js files and images.

 .. image:: demo-screenshot_1.png
    :target: Demo Viewer

+*Note: Flask-Squirrel is made to work with the very good browser component DataTables.
+You can download a trial version of the  `DataTables Editor <https://editor.datatables.net/download/download?type=js>`_ and copy it into examples/orderings/frontend/DatatablesEditor/datatables.min.js and datatables.min.css .*

-If you have the DataTables Editor (download a trial) you are able to edit the table rows:
+If you have the DataTables Editor you are able to create, edit and delete the table rows from the web application:

 .. image:: demo-screenshot_2.png
    :target: Demo Editor